 The counterbalance to these marketplace inequities is public intervention through mandates and regulation.
 These, in turn, require good information to guide policymakers and providers.
 But until recently there was little information about the impact of managed care on access and quality; the field of mental health did not have a forum for discussing its concerns about fairness and equity; and there had been virtually no research on the effectiveness and efficiency of mental health policies and services.

-Network members are practitioners and policymakers in the fields of psychiatry, psychology, sociology, pediatrics, economics, business, and law.
-Since the establishment of the Network in 1999, its focus has shifted from access to mental health services, to the quality of those services, to its current focus: access to high-quality services across multiple service settings.
+Network members were practitioners and policymakers in the fields of psychiatry, psychology, sociology, pediatrics, economics, business, and law.
+Since the establishment of the Network in 1999, its focus shifted from access to mental health services, to the quality of those services, to its final focus: access to high-quality services across multiple service settings.

 In earlier research, the Network found that mental health care is complicated today by its expansion from traditional settings to service sectors that are not designed or prepared to deal with people with mental illness.
-The Network’s current projects are organized around those settings:
+The Network’s subsequent projects were organized around those settings:

 Specialty mental health services.
-In the public sector, the Network is looking at states that are implementing evidence-based practices, examining the barriers that make it difficult to sustain such practices, and seeking strategies that can overcome those barriers.
-In the private sector, the Network is developing tools and methods that can provide objective answers about the effects of managed care on access to mental health care.
+In the public sector, the Network looked at states that implemented evidence-based practices, examining the barriers that make it difficult to sustain such practices, and seeking strategies that can overcome those barriers.
+In the private sector, the Network developed tools and methods that can provide objective answers about the effects of managed care on access to mental health care.